It seems you are offline. Please check your connection and try again.

 Give it a couple of minutes, then move on

 If the text has not landed in 2 to 3 minutes, it is probably blocked or someone grabbed the slot.
-Do not wait, just pick a fresh line and try again.
+Do not wait, just pick a fresh number and try again.

 The newest numbers have the best odds, since they have seen the least use.
 Here is the quick way to spot one.